My all-time favourite skincare products, listed by category, and updated frequently.

 Exfoliating Acids

 Exfoliation is one of the most important steps in any basic skincare routine.
 It gets rid of dead skin cells and helps to unblock pores which in turn reduces breakouts.
-There are two categories of skincare acids; Alpha Hydroxy Acids, or AHAs, and Beta Hydroxy Acids, or BHAs.
+There are two main categories of skincare acids; Alpha Hydroxy Acids, or AHAs, and Beta Hydroxy Acids, or BHAs – and there’s also Polyhydroxy Acids or PHAs.

-Both can be used daily, and they can also be used together as they target different layers of the skin.
-There’s lots of great products on the market now that have both AHAs and BHAs, and they come in various types of products; toners, serums, exfoliating pads, etc.
+All can be used daily, and they can also be used together as they target different layers of the skin.
+There’s lots of great products on the market now that have both AHAs and BHAs, and in some cases PHAs, and they come in various types of products; toners, serums, exfoliating pads, etc.

-AHAs or Alpha Hydroxy Acids (Glycolic, Lactic Acid, Mandelic, and so on) are used as a chemical exfoliant and work on the surface of the skin.
+AHAs or Alpha Hydroxy Acids (Glycolic Acid, Lactic Acid, Mandelic Acid, and so on) are used as a chemical exfoliant and work on the surface of the skin.
 They’re fantastic for anti-aging, for getting rid of dead skin cells, for minimising the appearance of pigmentation and acne scars, and for giving you that glow.
-If you have sensitive skin, go for Lactic Acid over Glycolic Acid as it’s milk-based and much gentler on the skin.

 BHAs or Beta Hydroxy Acids (Salicylic) work on the deeper layers of the skin.
 They’re fantastic for breakouts, for oily, acne-prone, or congested skin.
 Salicylic gets deeper into the skin, unblocks pores, reduces breakouts and the appearance of blackheads, and resurfaces the skin.